 Establishing a design for Williams Street required careful balancing of the anticipated KTC Plan transport outcomes.
 This is because Williams Street is an arterial road (hence has a high traffic volume) yet is also a town centre main street (servicing the local and wider community).
 Three key decisions were required in the design process:

-- How can the intersections effectively cater for heavy vehicles without comprising other road users?
+- How can the intersections effectively cater for heavy vehicles without compromising other road users?

-- Where and how should the pedestrians cross Williams Street?
+- Where and how should pedestrians cross Williams Street?

 - How should the space available in the 20 m wide road reserve be allocated amongst pedestrians, cyclists, parked vehicles and moving vehicles?